GenericMappingTools/gmt/doc/rst/source/gmtregress.rst

 **gmtregress** reads one or more data tables [or *stdin*] and determines the best linear regression for each segment using the chosen parameters.
-The user may specify the output components.
-By default, the model will be evaluated at the input points, but alternatively you can specify an equidistant range over which to evaluate the model.
-Instead of determining the best fit we can perform a scan of all possible regression lines (for a range of slope angles) and examine how the chosen misfit measure varies with the slope.
+The user may specify which data and model components should be reported.
+By default, the model will be evaluated at the input points, but alternatively you can specify an equidistant range over which to evaluate the model, or turn of evaluation completely.
+Instead of determining the best fit we can perform a scan of all possible regression lines
+(for a range of slope angles) and examine how the chosen misfit measure varies with slope.
+This is particularly useful when analyzing data with many outliers.

 Required Arguments
 ------------------